Events, birthdays and anniversaries for 31 January

 1876: The United States government banished all Sioux Indians to reservations, starting the Sioux wars.

-1910: Dr Crippen poisoned his wife, Cora, for which he was executed on 23 November.
+1910: Doctor Crippen poisoned his wife, Cora, for which he was executed at Pentonville on 23 November.

 1918: In a chaotic series of collisions involving battleships, destroyers and submarines during a night naval exercise off the Isle of May in the Firth of Forth, 103 officers and ratings were lost.
 Two K-class submarines were sunk and two other submarines and a cruiser were seriously damaged.

 1928: Leon Trotsky exiled from Russia by Stalin.

 1953: British Rail passenger and car ferry, Princess Victoria, capsized and sank, with the loss of 133 lives, in a storm off Irish coast at Donaghadee, after her stern doors had been smashed soon after leaving Stranraer.
 Only 44 were saved; 39 of the 49 crew members were among the dead.